PaNOSC-ViNYL/ase/doc/tutorials/ga/ga_fcc_alloys.rst

 Basic outline of the search
 ===========================

 1. Choose the phase space of your problem.
 Is the number of possible individuals large enough to prevent a full screening and is the fitness function too discontinuous for a traditional optimization by derivation?
 If so continue.

-#.
-Choose model structures and calculate references in those structures.
+2. Choose model structures and calculate references in those structures.
 Put the results somewhere accesible for a script initiated by the genetic algorithm.

-#.
-Choose suitable parameters like population size (general rule of thumb for the population size: :mol:`log_2(N) < pop size < 2log_2(N)`, where N is the size of the phase space), convergence criteria etc.
+3. Choose suitable parameters like population size (general rule of thumb for the population size: `log_2(N)` < pop size < `2log_2(N)`, where `N` is the size of the phase space), convergence criteria etc.

-#.
-Create the initial population.
+4. Create the initial population.

-#.
-Choose procreation operators, i.e. how should offspring be produced.
+5. Choose procreation operators, i.e. how should offspring be produced.
 New operators can easily be created by modifying the existing operators.

-#.
-Run the algorithm.
+6. Run the algorithm.

 Here we would like to predict the most stable fcc alloys.
 In this tutorial we only have the `EMT potential`__ available thus we are limited to the supported metal elements: Al, Ni, Cu, Pd, Ag, Pt and Au.
 We limit ourselves to at most 4 different metals in one structure, thereby having only `7^4 = 2401` candidates in the phase space, symmetry would make this number even lower but the number is fitting for this tutorial.

 __ `EMT potential`_